 $100,000 x 1% x 28 years in service = $28,000 Annual FERS Pension

 By buying back his military time and adding three years to his creditable service, Bob will receive an extra $3,000 a year in his FERS pension, for the rest of his life.

 And if he chooses to leave a survivor annuity to his wife – her survivor annuity will be based on Bob’s higher amount.

-So in our example, even though his military time cost him $1,300 - Bob’s pension was increased by $3,000 a year, for every year, for the rest of his life.
+So in our example, even though his military time cost him $1,300.
+But it increased Bob’s pension by $3,000 a year, for every year, for the rest of his life.

 When considering if a military buyback makes sense for you – you should also think about retirement eligibility.

 Another benefit to buying back military time is that in addition to the higher retirement pension, you may be eligible to retire sooner.